swanmac/Metal_Geek/metal-geek/README.md

 This, of course, includes a listing of all of their gear from guitars and pickups, to effect pedals and amplifiers.

-We even go into detail about the configuration setup that is involved as well as any special tuning.
+We even go into detail about the configuration setup that is involved as well as any special guitar string tuning.

 We realize that is all about getting that tone and matching that sound.
 There are so many factors involved, not counting the individual technique, but matching up to the guitar rig is a great start.